-Leverage the agility of the cloud to collect and track asset information in a centralized data repository.
+Leverage the agility of the cloud to collect and track asset information in a centralised data repository.
 Use powerful analytics and extract detailed insights to understand how assets are performing and where attention is needed.

 Assess risk and identify potential equipment failures before they can happen using machine learning, digital twin technology, and predictive analytics.
-Identify and carry out maintenance requirements in advance so that asset availability is maximized.
+Identify and carry out maintenance requirements in advance so that asset availability is maximised.

 - Proactively schedule inspections and maintenance work

 Use integrated processes and data to plan, schedule, and execute maintenance work and inspections.
 Prioritize critical assets to minimise downtime.
 Detect, report, and resolve issues quickly.

 - Extend EAM system capabilities to assets and workers in the field

 Manage work orders and asset processes online or offline, with rich visualisations and location services.
 Integrate GIS data to provide a map-based user experience for remote workers and assets.
 Track and manage maintenance processes, data, and work orders from anywhere.

 With an EAM system, companies can centralise all their asset information in one place, making it easier to monitor and optimise the assets and proactively inspect and maintain them.
 Planning and scheduling of tasks and workers is streamlined and automated, leading to increased productivity, while also safeguarding both workers and the environment.
 Key benefits include:

 A centralised view of the operation incorporates data from all types of assets, regardless of source or location.
 This single blueprint can be used to coherently monitor asset performance, plan for inspection and maintenance work, and minimise disruptions to productivity.